- Explore CGIS Programs

 - Incoming Exchange Students

-COVID-19 has dramatically reshaped the landscape of study abroad in the months since March, when all study abroad students were forced to come home.
-International travel has mostly been on pause since that time, but we now have a better idea of what travel during a pandemic might look like in coming months.
+COVID-19 has dramatically reshaped the landscape of study abroad since March 2020, when all study abroad students were forced to come home.
+International travel has mostly been on pause since that time, but we are now seeing a return to closer-to-normal interntional travel.

 Restarting Study Abroad

 Many students and families are excited to start traveling abroad once again.
-So what key factors is CGIS considering when deciding whether to run study abroad programs during the pandemic?
+So what key factors are CGIS considering when deciding whether to run study abroad programs during the pandemic?

 Programming holds to CGIS’ standards of academic integrity and intercultural engagement

-Travel can be done ethically without an outsized risk of COVID transmission to the host country population
+Travel can be done ethically without an outsized risk of COVID transmission to the host country's population

 Laws, regulations, and immigration requirements allow for travel